ardulogic/symfony-postlt/README.md

 Why this structure:
 - Decoupled modules model real-world teams and ownership without operational overhead of many deployables.
 - Async messaging keeps modules independent in time and failure modes, while still simple to develop locally.
-- Orders do not compute availability; Warehousing is the source of truth for reservation and shipment state.
+- Orders do not compute availability; Warehousing is the source of truth for reservation and shipment states.

 Intentional design choices:
 - Single-warehouse allocation per SKU line: the system does not split a single order line across multiple warehouses.
 Reasons: